-One of the unique features of the ULTRA 485+2.PCI is the ability to be RS-485 compatible without the need for special software or drivers.
-This ability is especially useful in Windows, Windows NT, and OS/2 environments where the lower level I/O control is abstracted from the application program.
-This ability means that the user can effectively use the ULTRA 485+2.PCI in a RS-485 application with existing (i.e. standard RS-232) software drivers.
+One of the unique features of the ULTRA 485.OPTO22 is the ability to be RS-485 compatible without the need for special software or drivers.
+This ability is especially useful in environments where the lower level I/O control is abstracted from the application program.
+This ability means that the user can effectively use the ULTRA 485.OPTO22 in an RS-485 application with existing (i.e., standard RS-232) software drivers.

-Headers J1B and J2B are used to control the RS-485 mode functions for the driver circuit.
-The selections are 'RTS' enable (silk-screen 'RT') or 'Auto' enable (silk-screen 'AT').
-The 'Auto' enable feature automatically enables/disables the RS-485 interface.
-The 'RTS' mode uses the 'RTS' modem control signal to enable the RS-485 interface and provides backward compatibility with existing software products.
+Switch SW2 is used to control the RS-485 mode functions for the driver circuit.
+The selections are:

+'Auto' enable (silk-screen 'AT').
+The 'Auto' enable feature automatically enables/disables the RS-485 interface via on board circuitry.

+'RTS' enable (silk-screen 'RT') The 'RTS' mode uses the 'RTS' modem control signal to enable the RS-485 interface and provides backward compatibility with existing software products.

-Position 3 (silk-screen 'NE') of J1B and J2B is used to control the RS-485 enable/disable functions for the receiver circuit and determine the state of the RS-422/485 driver.
+'No Echo' (silk-screen 'NE') is used to control the RS-485 enable/disable functions for the receiver based on the state of the RS-422/485 transmitter.
 The RS-485 'Echo' is the result of connecting the receiver inputs to the transmitter outputs.
 Every time a character is transmitted; it is also received.
-This can be beneficial if the software can handle echoing (i.e. using received characters to throttle the transmitter) or it can confuse the system if the software does not.
+This can be beneficial if the software can handle echoing (i.e., using received characters to throttle the transmitter) or it can confuse the system if the software does not.
 To select the 'No Echo' mode select silk-screen position 'NE'.